megatron-/BetterErrors/README.md

 Usage: g++ ...
 2> &1 | BetterErrors

-Command line arguments (They all start with a -):
+Command line arguments:

-f or F : Outputs which function (if applicable)
+-f or -F : Outputs which function (if applicable)

-w or W : Outputs warnings
+-w or -W : Outputs warnings

-o or O filename : Dumps all compiler output to filename
+-o or -O filename : Dumps all compiler output to filename

 E-mail me: megatron.books@gmail.com